RIOT-OS/RIOT/doc/memos/rdm3.md

 - network stack: the architecture to implement networking
 - GNRC: RIOT's default network stack
 - netapi: GNRC's inter-modular communication API
+- netdev: RIOT's API to a network device on the MAC layer
 - IPC: Inter-process communication
 - sock: RIOT's primary API for network applications
 - POSIX: IEEE-standardized interface for operating systems compatibility
 - socket: POSIX' primary API for network applications

 ## 1. Introduction
-At the moment of writing this document there are three APIs of note to have a node communicate over the network.
+There are three APIs of note to have a node communicate over the network.
 From lowest level to highest these are:

 - GNRC's netapi
 - sock APIs